 "Wowwwww, it is the best book I have ever seen.
-Thank you so much."
-E. Rosa, New South Wales.
+Thank you so much." — E. Rosa, 2019.

 "One of the best books I've ever had the pleasure of holding has arrived at my home this afternoon.
 I mean it.
 It really is one of the finest books I've ever had in my hand.
 Why?
 Well, for a start, most others fail to deliver what this one does.
 I mean, Shakespeare never knew the delights of a lime spider, so he couldn't and didn't write about them, which just left him with human tragedy.
-Hemingway never had chocolate bullets slowly melt in his mouth so he only ever wrote about cruel things like bull fighting and big game hunting.
+Hemingway never had chocolate bullets slowly melt in his mouth so he only ever wrote about cruel things like bullfighting and big game hunting.
 And Charles Dickens grew up in neighbourhoods without the communal spirit and happiness of milk bars and the joys they gave to children, so he could only write about human suffering and child depravation.
 Do I need to go on?
 Nope.
 It's a quirky work, not because of the way you've presented the subject, but quirky because the subject is so idiosyncratic of a place that we all know, all love, but sadly that no longer exists.
 You've done us all a favour by creating this wonderful, compact, brightly coloured time machine for all of us, who lived there, to travel back to it — to see it and smell it all over again.
 Thanks for your kind recounting of so many lovely memories.
 Memories of times when small things mattered, and people took the time to make them matter.
 Squeaky fly screen doors, rattling aluminium milk shake containers being shook up, biscuits sold loose in brown paper bags, linoleum flooring, bullets eight for a penny.
 And so it was.
 So much simpler, so much kinder in so many ways.
 I'm looking forward to going through your book very slowly and savouring every little moment in it.
 I'm going to laugh and I'm going to cry a bit, but mostly, I'm going to smile, knowing that what I remember isn't something I made up but that it really did exist." — A. Dobrochodow, 2019.